thijse/Raise3DPro3PlusforCura/README.md

 # Raise3D Pro 3+ for Cura
-Ongoing effort to create a printer profile for the Raise3d Pro 3(+) in Cura
+This Github is an ongoing effort to create a good printer profile for the Raise3d Pro 3(+) in Cura.
+It defines, the printer, extruder, nozzles and materials.
+It also comes with an installer (script) that helps to install the printer profile for all installed instances of Cura.

+It is my hope that other people will try out and help tune the profile untill the quality is as good as can be expected from the printer.

 ## Installer
 The installer requires InnoSetup to be present.
+It will  install the printer profile for all installed instances of Cura.
+Currently it has only been tested for Windows 10, but will likely work for other versions as well.

+## Resources
+Here you can find an older but fully annotated verions of the  v1 profile.
+It also includes a file with only the Start- & Stop G-code, which has been traken directly from IdeaMaker

-## V1
+## Pro3plus_v1/Release
 Basic profile created based on IdeaMaker settings and Pro2 efforts.
 Start & Stop G-code was extracted from Ideamaker

 ### Issues